Maya Yoshida: Senior career

 In December 2009, Yoshida was called up to the senior national team for the first time.
 He made his full international debut for Japan on 6 January 2010 in a 2011 AFC Asian Cup qualifier against Yemen.
 Yoshida later reflected on his debut, saying: "Of course Yemen war of 2010 (3-2) because it was all the way to the target, I was happy."
 After fracturing his fingers, Yoshida stated that he was determined to recovery from his injury and hope to get called up for the 2010 World Cup squad.
 However, Yoshida did not make the cut.

-In December 2010, Yoshida was called up for the 2011 AFC Asian Cup in Qatar.
-Under the management of Alberto Zaccheroni, it's emerged that Yoshida is expecting to start in the centre–back position ahead of the tournament.
-He scored his first Japan goal, in a 1–1 draw against Jordan on 9 January 2011.
+In December 2010, Yoshida was called up to the Japan’s squad for the 2011 AFC Asian Cup in Qatar.
+Under the management of Alberto Zaccheroni, it's emerged that he is expecting to start in the centre–back position ahead of the tournament.
+Yoshida scored his first Japan goal, in a 1–1 draw against Jordan on 9 January 2011.
 Yoshida started two more matches in the group-stage, as Japan progressed through the knockout stage.
 However, Yoshida was sent–off for a second bookable offence, in a 3–2 win against Qatar in the quarter–finals of the AFC Asian Cup.
 After serving a one match suspension, Yoshida returned to the starting line-ups in the AFC Asian Cup Final against Australia and played 120 minutes, as they beat the Socceroos 1–0 to win the AFC Asian Cup, thanks to Tadanari Lee.
 Between 7 June 2011 and 2 September 2011, Yoshida kept three consecutive three cleans; including once against North Korea, which he scored the only goal of the game.
 Yoshida kept an additional three more clean sheets between 7 October 2011 and 11 November 2011.

 Following the Olympics, Yoshida continued to help Japan by keeping three consecutive clean sheets between 6 September 2012 and 12 October 2012 against UAE, Iraq and France.
 He later helped Japan qualify for the World Cup after drawing 1–1 against Australia on 4 June 2013.
 Two days later, Yoshida was called up to the Samurai Blue for the 2013 Confederations Cup squad.
-He was featured three times in the tournament, as Japan loss all three matches and was eliminated in the Group Stage.
+He was featured three times in the tournament, as Japan loss all three matches and was eliminated in the group stage.